Leslie Ciborowski

 Certification increases the credibility and trust in the trainer.
 It opens up opportunities— some global industries require certification for their trainers, and potentially, certification can increase earnings.

-Over the past 25 years, more than 65,000 people have taken this instructor training course.
+Over the past 30 years, over 75,000 people have taken this instructor training course.
 It is highly interactive, engaging, and fun.

 2024